 Book Title: Building Relationships With Business Communication

 Book Description: Building Relationships With Business Communication combines some of the best available open access content for introductory courses in business communication and supplements this content with new material on personal and social identity; rhetorical listening; inclusive language; storytelling; and territorial Land Acknowledgements.
 The textbook is focused on a Canadian audience of first-year Commerce students.
 H5P interactive content, the infusion of real world examples, and an engaging layout make this textbook highly readable for this audience.
+INSTRUCTORS: If you adopt Building Relationships with Business Communication in part or in whole, as a core or supplemental resource, please report your adoption to https://forms.office.com/r/MDgAuHisSP.
+Thank you!

 Building Relationships With Business Communication is aimed at first-year students of Commerce.
 The book presents material from Business Communication for Success [Author removed at request of original publisher]; Web Literacy for Student Fact-Checkers by Mike Caulfield; Business Presentation Skills by Lucinda Atwood and Christian Westin; Professional Communications by Jordan Smith, Melissa Ashman, eCampusOntario, Brian Dunphy, Andrew Stracuzzi; and APA Style Citation Tutorial by Sarah Adams and Debbie Feisst.
 This material is supplemented with new material on personal and social identity; rhetorical listening; inclusive language; storytelling; and territorial Land Acknowledgments.
 The principles of justice, equity, diversity, and inclusion are woven throughout the textbook.
 Interactive H5P content enhances the student experience.

 Part 2 presents tools for effective communication and primarily focuses on rhetoric.
 Rhetorical listening and visual rhetoric are often overlooked elements of persuasion.
 These strategies are discussed as well as the classical rhetorical strategies of logos, ethos, and pathos.
-This section also addresses the identification of reliable sources and web literacy skills, skills that are increasingly important in online environments.

 Building Relationships With Business Communication by Linda Macdonald is licensed under a Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International License, except where otherwise noted.